 MFHG and I get together in the morning on some days.
 He’s one of the few who will tolerate this for video chats.
-Everyone wants happy hours and evening game nights.
+Everyone wants happy hours and evening game nights with the best games from Headphonage.
 By then, I’m exhausted if I’ve been having a quietly productive day or I’m about to be completely exhausted from whatever fresh hell Jow brings in through the door – money missing from his paychecks (yes friends!
 This is how we treat our heroes!), food poisoning that he gave to both of us when he cooked dinner one night on his day off (but both he and his doctor are positive is the virus – Spoiler: it was not, as the test indicated), an accidental needle stick and sometimes, just too much death for him to take in.

 Lately, they’ve been sending patients home mostly.
 But it wasn’t like that a few weeks ago.
 A few weeks ago, it ranged from the so absurd it became hilarious to so fucking sad I didn’t know what to say.